peerhaven/peerhaven/CONTRIBUTING.md

 `feature/#22-create-user-component`

-We are going to have 2 different types of repositories, resulting in 2 varying workflows.
+We have 2 different types of repositories, resulting in 2 varying workflows.

 ### Code

 Having a coherent codebase and being presumably ready to ship, a `release` branch is created from the `develop` branch, the version number following the principles of [semantic versioning 2.0.0](https://semver.org/).
-Until incorporating [feature flags](https://readwrite.com/2016/01/22/staging-servers/), the code in the newly created `release` branch is being tested internally in a staging environment.
+Until incorporating [feature flags](https://readwrite.com/2016/01/22/staging-servers/), the code in the newly created `release` branch is being tested internally in a staging environment (we prefer stability over moving fast).
 When code gets merged into `main`, we push the code into our production system.
 From this point on, a new `release` branch may be created.